Ferring bags Adstiladrin FDA approval in non-muscle invasive bladder cancer

 Adstiladrin, which is an adenovirus vector-based gene therapy, is indicated for treating high-risk, Bacillus Calmette-Guérin (BCG)-unresponsive non-muscle invasive bladder cancer (NMIBC) with carcinoma in situ (CIS) irrespective of papillary tumors.

-Adstiladrin FDA approval was backed by the findings of a phase 3 multicenter clinical study in 157 patients with high-risk BCG-unresponsive NMIBC.
+Adstiladrin was backed by the findings of a phase 3 multicenter clinical study in 157 patients with high-risk BCG-unresponsive NMIBC.
 The late-stage trial showed that more than half of patients having carcinoma in situ with or without concomitant high-grade Ta or T1 disease achieved a complete response (CR) by three months and of the patients who achieved an initial CR, 46% continued to stay free of high-grade recurrence at 12 months.

 Adstiladrin is said to offer NMIBC patients an alternative compared to an invasive bladder removal surgery.